-His laboratory is known for additional groundbreaking work on hemoglobins in mammals, invertebrates and microbes, including the discovery of novel enzymatic functions of hemoglobins that provide protection against nitric oxide in lower organisms.
+Dr. Stamler’s laboratory also is known for groundbreaking work on hemoglobins in invertebrates and microbes, including the discovery of novel enzymatic functions of hemoglobins that provide protection against nitric oxide in lower organisms.
 He also identified the molecular mechanism of nitroglycerin bioactivation and tolerance.

 Dr. Stamler is a graduate of Brandeis University and received his medical degree from Mount Sinai School of Medicine.
 He completed his internship, residency and fellowships in cardiovascular and pulmonary medicine at Harvard Medical School and Brigham and Women’s Hospital.
-He was a member of the faculty at Harvard University before spending sixteen years at Duke University and the Howard Hughes Medical Institute.
+He was a member of the faculty at Harvard University before spending sixteen years at Duke University, including as an investigator of the Howard Hughes Medical Institute.

 In 2010, Dr. Stamler relocated to Case Western Reserve University School of Medicine and University Hospitals Cleveland Medical Center, where he holds the Robert S. and Sylvia K. Reitman Family Foundation Distinguished Chair of Cardiovascular Innovation, is a Professor of Medicine and of Biochemistry, and serves as Director of the Institute for Transformative Molecular Medicine as well as President of the Harrington Discovery Institute, which he co-founded.

-Dr. Stamler has published more than 300 original scientific papers and chapters and edited two books.
-He has co-founded seven biotechnology companies and licensed two additional programs to major pharmaceutical companies, and he holds more than 125 patents and patent applications.
+Dr. Stamler has published more than 300 original scientific papers and edited two books.
+He has co-founded nine biotechnology companies and licensed two additional programs to major pharmaceutical companies, and he holds more than 125 patents and patent applications.
 He has received numerous awards and prizes, including recognition by the Ewing Marion Kauffman Foundation for being among the “Top Innovators in America” and by the American Heart Association as a “Distinguished Scientist.”
 His work has been covered in numerous lay publications, from the front page of the New York Times and Time magazine, to books on the history of science and studies of outlier-innovators.